logoPostPlanify

 Integrations — Can you pull in media from Canva, Google Drive, or other tools from your media library?

-PostPlanify is a modern social media scheduler built for creators, agencies, and teams who want deep analytics, team collaboration, and a vision-powered AI assistant without Hootsuite's per-user pricing or enterprise dashboard complexity.
+PostPlanify is a modern social media scheduler built for teams and marketing agencies who want deep analytics, team collaboration, and a vision-powered AI assistant without Hootsuite's per-user pricing or enterprise dashboard complexity.

-Where Hootsuite tiers analytics, approval workflows, and advanced features behind its most expensive plans, PostPlanify includes unified analytics across every connected platform, a social inbox for Instagram/Facebook/LinkedIn, an AI assistant that understands your brand context, team collaboration with multi-approver workflows, and white-label PDF reports — with unlimited team members on the Enterprise plan instead of per-user fees.
+Where Hootsuite tiers analytics, approval workflows, and advanced features behind its most expensive plans, PostPlanify includes unified analytics across every connected platform, a social inbox for Instagram, Facebook, LinkedIn, YouTube, Google Business, and Bluesky, an AI assistant that understands your brand context, approval workflows on Premium+, and PDF reports on Premium+ (fully white-label on Scale+) — with custom Enterprise options instead of per-user fees.

 At a glance — PostPlanify

-- Best for: Creators, teams, and agencies wanting unified analytics, a vision-powered AI assistant, team collaboration, and predictable pricing without Hootsuite's per-user model
+• Best for: Teams and marketing agencies wanting unified analytics, a vision-powered AI assistant, team collaboration, and predictable pricing without Hootsuite's per-user model

 Key features: